dgrubb/Ubuntu-Kiosk/README.md

 Configures a fresh installation of Xubuntu to convert it into a kiosk which only runs a web application within Google Chrome.
-A user is created, named kiosk, whose account can onyl be accessed by automatically launching an X session (password is disabled).
+A user is created, named kiosk, whose account can only be accessed by automatically launching an X session (password is disabled).
 That X session doesn't include any desktop environment but instead runs Google Chrome in fullscreen kiosk mode.